 vm_scheduler_wall_time.totaltimingmillisecond

-• vm_scheduler_wall_time.active tells you how much time the Erlang VM spent being active in the last interval.
+• vm_scheduler_wall_time.active — Time the Erlang VM spent actively doing work during the last interval

 TagDescription